 Grant Holicky 09:48

-Yeah, in duration to write we can talk about an intense storm that’s short and that’s racing, or a short block or training camp or something along those lines, where we really can get into a lot of trouble.
-If we’re doing this long term constant beating up the house, you know, it’s going to slowly but surely fall apart.
-So this
+Yeah, in duration too, right, we can talk about an intense storm that’s short and that’s racing or a short block or training camp or something along those lines, where we really can get into a lot of trouble is if we’re doing this long term constant beating up the house, you know, it’s going to slowly but surely fall apart.

 Neal Henderson 10:36

-So kind of a difference between overreaching and overtraining is with a reasonable rest and recovery.
-With over that overreaching, you’re going to see an improvement.
-With overtraining with rest and recovery, there is no improvement.
-And you’re only going to see decreased performance.
+So kind of a difference between overreaching and overtraining is with a reasonable rest and recovery, with that overreaching, you’re going to see an improvement.
+With overtraining with rest and recovery, there is no improvement and you’re only going to see decreased performance.
 So when we apply, you know, when we’re training, we actually get worse.
-That’s part of the things we have to disturb homeostasis, we have to stress our bodies, we initially get worse, it’s when you recover, that there’s adaptation and improvement.
-That’s what an overreaching or an overload, achieves.
+That’s part of the things – we have to disturb homeostasis, we have to stress our bodies, we initially get worse.
+It’s when you recover, that there’s adaptation and improvement – that’s what an overreaching or an overload, achieves.
 Overtraining is such that you’ve done so much work that when you rest and recover, you do not get any better.
-And so that’s kind of the big differentiator as I see things in that that realm.
+And so that’s kind of the big differentiator as I see things in that realm.

 Grant Holicky 11:23

-Anybody who’s listened to the podcast a lot knows that this is a big piece for me.
-But I think the other thing that we have to draw in here is the internal storm, you know, almost if we if we really extend out this metaphor, like what happens when a pipe burst in your house, what happens when your floor starts to come up, because it’s years and years and years of this stuff.
-So some of this internal stuff, job stress, family, stress, life stress, these are the things that really can come and take a hold of us from the inside to that we don’t necessarily see coming, we know the storms come and we know we’re gonna get a foot of snow, we know we’re gonna get this rain, but what’s going on inside is going to have a big influence as well.
+Anybody who’s listened to the podcast a lot knows that this is a big piece for me but I think the other thing that we have to draw in here is the internal storm, you know, almost if we really extend out this metaphor, like what happens when a pipe burst in your house, what happens when your floor starts to come up, because it’s years and years and years of this stuff?
+So some of this internal stuff, job stress, family, stress, life stress – these are the things that really can come and take a hold of us from the inside too that we don’t necessarily see coming.
+We know the storms come and we know we’re gonna get a foot of snow, we know we’re gonna get this rain, but what’s going on inside is going to have a big influence as well.

 Rob Pickels 12:01